knpuniversity/gulp/knpu/bower-into-vendor.md

 ## Adding CSS Files to our Gulp Styles Stream

-But now, even if I was ok with having 2 separate link tags in my layout, I can't: bootstrap doesn't live inside `web/`.
-So, get rid of the link tag for bootstrap.
+But even I wanted to have 2 separate link tags in my layout, I can't:
+Bootstrap no longer calls the `web/` directory home.
+So, get rid of its link tag.

 In `gulpfile.js`, let's try to fix things!
-I'll start by adding a new configuration variable called `bowerDir`, because it'll be really common to refer to things in this directory.
+I'll start by adding a new configuration variable called `bowerDir`, because it's going to be really common to refer to things in that directory.
 Set it to `vendor/bower_components`:

 [[[ code('8b65d009fc') ]]]

-If you open `bower_components`, you can see where the `bootstrap.css` file lives.
-Notice, it's *not* a Sass file - just regular old CSS file.
-There actually *is* a Sass version of Bootstrap, and you can totally use this instead of you want to control some Bootstrap variables.
+If you open that directory, you can see where the `bootstrap.css` file lives.
+Notice, it's *not* a Sass file - just regular old CSS.
+There actually *is* a Sass version of Bootstrap, and you can totally use this instead if you want to control your Bootstrap variables.

 So, can we push plain CSS files through our Sass-processing `addStyle` function?
 Sure!
 Let's add `config.bowerDir` then `/bootstrap/dist/css/bootstrap.css`: